 Standard positive ion multiturn injection with a dc electrostatic septum bends the injected beam through an angle of 9.2 degrees and onto a distorted equilibrium orbit.
-Two dipoles spaced 1/2 betatron wavelength apart generate the local orbit distortion (bump) and are programmed to decrease to zero field during the injection process.
+Two dipoles spaced one-half betatron wavelength apart generate the local orbit distortion (bump) and are programmed to decrease to zero field during the injection process.
 This permits the circulating beam to miss the septum on successive turns.
 The efficiency of this process is sensitive to the horizontal tune, and operational experience has determined that a tune of 8.8 with the bump falling to zero over 14 turns (300 μsec) yields the most acceptance.
-Nominally, 12 turns of the 2π mm-mr O(8+) beam from the transfer line is stacked in the AGS with an overall efficiency of approximately 50%.
-TANDEM OXYGEN ACCELERATION
+Nominally, 12 turns of the ~ 1 $\pi$ mm-mr 08+ or ~ 2 $\pi$ mm-mr Si14+ beams from the transfer line are stacked in the AGS with an estimated efficiency of approximately 50%.